bayesianempirimancer/jax-noprop/examples/two_moons/README.md

 ```

 **Important Notes:**
+- YAML config files are recommended for most use cases as they're human-readable and easy to edit
-- The config file uses `FrozenDict` from Flax, which means values are immutable at runtime
+- The Python config class (`config.py`) uses `FrozenDict` from Flax, which means values are immutable at runtime
-- After editing the config file, restart your training script to use the new values
+- After editing a config file, restart your training script to use the new values
-- Command line arguments will still override config file values if both are specified
+- Command line arguments will always override config file values if both are specified
-- See the comments in `config.py` for detailed explanations of each parameter
+- See the comments in `config.py` and the structure of `config.yaml` for detailed explanations of each parameter

 ### Which Method Should I Use?

+- **Use YAML config file** (recommended) when:
+  - You want a simple, human-readable configuration
+  - You want to set comprehensive defaults for all your experiments
+  - You're working with the standard unified Config class

+- **Use custom config class** when:
+  - You need custom logic or validation in your config
+  - You want to extend the base Config class with additional functionality
+  - You prefer Python code over YAML for configuration
+  - You want to use the class defaults directly (without a YAML file) by specifying only `--config_class`

 - **Use command line arguments** when:
   - You want to quickly test different values for common parameters
   - You're running parameter sweeps or hyperparameter optimization
-  - You want to override just a few parameters without modifying code
+  - You want to override just a few parameters without modifying config files

-- **Edit the config file** when:
+- **Edit config files directly** when:
   - You need to modify parameters not exposed via command line
-  - You want to set comprehensive defaults for all your experiments
   - You need fine-grained control over noise schedule parameters, activation functions, or other advanced options

 ## Notes